Complete Guide to the Tufted Titmouse

 The Tufted Titmouse is one of my favorite feeder birds.
 He has a perky way about him without being rash or a bully at the feeder.

-If you spend some time outside where they see you often, they'll become more tolerant of you being around.
+If you spend some time outside where they see you often, they'll become tolerant of your presence.
+If I had the patience, I think I could hand-feed them.

 Tufted-Titmouse on Branch